nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 One note on where the checking stops.
-"A checker of the power you actually have" is a dial, and the machine checks the biconditional at two settings of it: unlimited power, and merely computable, meaning anything a program could settle given all the time in the world.
-Polynomial time, the setting most developers care about, meaning a checker held to a practical amount of work, is future work in the paper.
+"A checker of the power you actually have" is a dial, and the machine checks the biconditional at two settings of it: unlimited power, and merely computable.
+Polynomial time, the setting most developers care about, is future work in the paper.
 I do not think that weakens anything.
 At any power a checker either exists or it does not, so the count of three is the same theorem at every setting.
 What changes at polynomial time is the floor: our proofs take the hash as absolutely binding, and a polynomial version